mdssjc/mds/arquitetura/gof.md

 Do GoF:
 > _Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses._

+#### Prototype

+O padrão _Prototype_ especifica os tipos de objetos a serem criados usando uma instância-protótipo e cria novos objetos pela cópia desse protótipo.

+Do GoF:
+> _Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype._

 -------------------------------------------------------------------------------

 ### Strategy